Cacti/plugin_monitor/README.md

 * issue#123: When sending emails, monitor reports config variable not found

+* issue#125: Notification history is not being updated

 * issue: Add more checks for removed Device conditions

 * feature: PHP 7.2 compatibility